mitgobla/TL-3DPrinter/README.md

 LEGO Model generator and preview software written in Python.

+# This repository does not contain the [FLASH Builder Software](https://github.com/mitgobla/Flash-Builder).

+This repository has all the resources we used during the competition.
+Code may be messy and have unknown bugs.

 ## Backstory

 Team Lightning is a robotics and programming club based in Ysgol Gyfun Emlyn School in Wales.